The Countrywide Group was formed in 1986, when Bairstow Eves and Mann & Co. were acquired by Hambros Plc and merged to form Hambro Countrywide.

 In July 2011, the acquisition of Yorkshire based agency Blundells was completed.
 Blundells, has grown to become Sheffield’s leading estate and lettings agency, responsible for selling one in four of all properties in Sheffield and instructing more rental properties than any other agent in the city.

-On 25th March 2013, Countrywide was formal admitted to the London Stock Exchange (LSE), becoming Countrywide PLC.
+On 25th March 2013, Countrywide was formally admitted to the London Stock Exchange (LSE), becoming Countrywide PLC.

 In October 2013, the acquisition of Lambert Smith Hampton (LSH), completed.
 LSH is the UK's leading regional commercial property adviser with over 26 offices around the UK, extends Countrywide's reach from the residential property market into the commercial sector for the first time.